vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/whitney/anukramaNikA/19/050_rAtriH.md

 +++
-title = "50.
+title_whitney = "50.
 To night: for protection."

 +++
 [As 47.—saptakam.]